Dynamic Network Control for Confidential Multi-hop Communications: Related Work

 \section{Related Work}

-Since the pioneering work of Wyner \cite{Wyner}, there has been a wide interest on the variations of the wiretap channel and how to provide secrecy in various cases, mainly under the single hop setting.
+Since the pioneering work of Wyner~\cite{Wyner}, there has been a wide interest on the variations of the wiretap channel and how to provide secrecy in various multiuser and network information theoretic scenarios, mainly under the single hop setting.
 To give a few examples on the single hop setting, in~\cite{Gopala,Liang}, opportunistic secrecy was introduced, which allows for the exploitation of channel variations due to fading to achieve secrecy, even when the eavesdropper has a higher average signal-to-noise ratio (SNR).
 Achieving delay-limited secrecy and outage capacity of the wiretap channel were studied in~\cite{Gungor:infocom:10}.
+The use of multiple antennas for secrecy under a variety of assumptions has been considered in~\cite{Khisti,Shaffiee}.
 Multiuser communication with secrecy using cooperative jamming and relaying in the presence of eavesdropper was studied in~\cite{Dong}.
-The design of the practical codes that approach the promised capacity limits was investigated in~\cite{Liu,Bloch}.
-Confidentiality in multihop networks were also considered to some limited extent.
-In~\cite{Koyluoglu:TIT:12,Goeckel:infocom:12} the secrecy capacity scaling problem is addressed.
-Exploitation of path diversity in order to achieve confidentiality from external eavesdroppers is studied in~\cite{Cai:ISIT:02,Shamir:Comm:79} and for confidentiality via mobility in~\cite{Lou:Infocom:04}.